sumanthsprabhu/matmul/README.md

 make
 ```

-* Running (from `build` directory)
+## Running (from `build` directory)
-After build is successful, the tool be present in `./tool/suprasfirstpass-opt`.
-You can use mllir files in `tests` directory.
+After build is successful, the tool will be present in `./tool/suprasfirstpass-opt`.
+You can use mlir files in `tests` directory to run the tool.
 The size of the tile can be set using the option `--tileSize`, whose default value is 32.
 ```
-./tool/suprasfirstpass-opt --tileSize <tile-size> <input-file>
+./tool/suprasfirstpass-opt --tile-size <value_less_than_dimension> <input-file>
 ```

 For example,